filefoxper/agent-reducer/README.md

 (if you still want to use the default resolver as one part of your resolver links, you can `import {defaultResolver} from 'agent-reducer'`, then `applyResolvers(...your resolvers... , defaultResolver)` to make your own resolver)
 #### branch(agent:Agent,resolver:BranchResolver)
-The function branch creates a copy object of your agent.
+The function branch creates a copy object of your agent, every dispatch from branch will change the state of your agent too.
  You can not modify props in this copy object.
 It is designed for doing something like 'simple effects in redux-saga'.
  When you created a branch with a <strong>BranchResolver</strong>, you can use <strong>branchApi</strong> to reject or rebuild this branch as you wish.
 If you reject it, Your branch can not dispatch any state to reducer.
 If you rebuild it, The old branch will be rejected first, and then build a new branch instead.
 Take a look at the usage.